aytheotaku/authenticated-user-management-system/README.md

 ---
 In the scope of this project, I have written server-side code using this technique to let my server keep information about users and their roles to be able to guard certain resources from certain users depending on these roles.
+A User's session is maintained for a week, so even if you close the browser, the server still remembers who you are for up to a week. (p.s, this is if you don't log out or clear cookies ;) )

 I have used Passport and the Passport-local strategy to attach authenticated users to sessions and guard resources based on their roles.
 Of-course this can be implemented without passport but that would require a lot of custom middlewares and that would take more time.
 (Why reinvent the wheel?)